atreyasha/sentiment-argument-mining/README.md

 Under sentiment analysis, we tested two successful sentiment-analysis tools, specifically [VADER](https://github.com/cjhutto/vaderSentiment) and [AFINN](https://github.com/fnielsen/afinn), on the UNSC corpus.
 For subjectivity analysis, we used [TextBlob](https://github.com/sloria/TextBlob), a text processing framework for Python.
 Next, we evaluated the predicted results to check their quality.

-For further details on sentiment analysis, check out our dedicated Jupyter notebook [here](./sentiment.ipynb).
+For further details on sentiment analysis, check out our dedicated Jupyter  [notebook](./sentiment.ipynb).

 Our final product for sentiment analysis is the following [json](./data/UNSC/sentiment_annotation.json) file which maps UNSC speech IDs to automatically produced sentiment and subjectivity scores.